divshot/heroku-buildpack-spine/README.md

            ├── qs@0.3.1
            └── connect@1.6.2
            Dependencies installed

+If you're working with an existing app, you can just change the `BUILDPACK_URL`:

+    heroku config:add BUILDPACK_URL=git://github.com/divshot/heroku-buildpack-spine.git

 The buildpack will detect your app as Node.js if it has the file `package.json` in the root.
 It will use NPM to install your dependencies, and vendors a version of the Node.js runtime into your slug.
 The `node_modules` directory will be cached between builds to allow for faster NPM install time.